Database Times - why we need it

 I’m Colin Charles, and I’ve been interested in the database world professionally for over nineteen years; I’ve been involved in the open source software world ever since I first installed Linux, about twenty-eight years ago.

-Blogging used to be popular, with Planet's being the best way to keep up with what was going on in the database world that you cared about.
-Here we are in 2024, and you'll find it is hard to keep up with everything in one place, as discussions now happen on mailing lists, issue trackers, Slack and Discord channels, Facebook groups, LinkedIn posts, Mastodon, Bluesky, and even X (Twitter).
-It used to be that conferences were the place you go to find information, but we've seen waning attendances at some industry events; so while nothing beats face-to-face networking, it would be pretty paltry to go to an event and see about 268 people in attendance (or worse, travel a long distance to find no more than 20 people as your audience).
-When I had the pleasure of being the Chair of the MySQL Conference & Expo, organized by O'Reilly, we never dipped below 2,000 attendees, and we considered that to be a win for everyone alike - speakers, attendees and sponsors.
+It used to be that conferences were the place you go to find information, but we’ve seen waning attendances at some industry events; so while nothing beats face-to-face networking, it would be pretty paltry to go to an event and see about 268 people in attendance (or worse, travel a long distance to find no more than 20 people as your audience).
+When I had the pleasure of being the Chair of the MySQL Conference & Expo, organized by O’Reilly, we never dipped below 2,000 attendees, and we considered that to be a win for everyone alike - speakers, attendees and sponsors.

 Enough about me, and a quick history lesson, but let me tell you why you are here.
-You're a busy professional database administrator (DBA), DevOps professional or developer who also has to manage or utilize the database.
-Or you're the CTO deciding if you should go with one database solution, or have something complementary to what you have today.
+You’re a busy professional database administrator (DBA), DevOps professional or developer who also has to manage or utilize the database.
+Or you’re the CTO deciding if you should go with one database solution, or have something complementary to what you have today.
 You want to be presented with information that is unbiased, and more importantly analysed.
 As databases are something that live for a long period of time, you want to ensure that the choice you pick is a viable one, five or ten years down the line (long beyond VC fund timelines).
-You want to know that solutions are industry-standard, and you're not trying something pie in the sky, since consultants like to recommend, and developers like the shiny new object!
+You want to know that solutions are industry-standard, and you’re not trying something pie in the sky, since consultants like to recommend, and developers like the shiny new object!
 But you also want to know if that bleeding edge technology is right for you.
+This is how I formed the tagline: “Making Databases Clear: News, Expert Insights, and Analysis to Keep You Ahead”.

-So the value proposition is this:
+So the value proposition of becoming a member is this:

 1. you get deeply researched, and thoughtful pieces with substantial analysis, once per week, focused solely on the database market; this can be a mixture of deep dives into a feature of a certain database, interviews, or analysis of a business.